zayeemZaki/AI-resume-analyzer/README.md

 ## How to Run the Application

-1. Clone the Repository:
-      `git clone https://github.com/zayeemZaki/AI-resume-analyzer.git`
+1. Clone the Repository: (Note you do not need to clone the project repository if `git clone https://github.com/zayeemZaki/AI-resume-analyzer.git` `cd AI-resume-analyzer`

-2. Skip this step if you already have Java 17 or later installed on your device
+3. Skip this step if you already have Java 17 or later installed on your device

       You can check your Java version with:
        `java -version`